HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/networking/remove-hpovlogicalswitch.md

 ## Description

 This Cmdlet will remove the configured Logical Switch from the requested appliance(s).
 When you delete a logical switch, HPE OneView no longer manages the physical switches associated with it.
-Required privileges: Infrastructure administrator or Network administrator
+Minimum required privileges: Infrastructure administrator or Network administrator

 ## Examples